 The overview provided below describes the scope of our in-country implementation of the VPs.
 In the case of partnerships such as joint ventures and joint operating agreements, the operator of the facility is usually responsible for contracting security services.

 Algeria

-Equinor participates in two joint ventures, In Amenas and In Salah, with joint operatorship between Equinor, ENI and the Algerian national oil company, Sonatrach.
+Equinor participates in two gas joint ventures, In Amenas and In Salah, with joint operatorship between Equinor, ENI and the Algerian national oil company, Sonatrach.
 The joint ventures have an office in Hassi Messaoud.
-Equinor has a country office in Algiers.